 It occurs when the topmost layer of our skin which is called the Epidermis loses its ability to retain water/moisture inside itself.
 So basically it has a reduced capacity to store natural moisture.
 This causes the natural water moisture in our skin to vanish quickly hence making the skin dry out.

-Sorting out the ideal Dry Skincare routine might be more diligently than it sounds.
-Today I will be revealing for dealing with your dry skin and how you can treat dry skin both daytime and night time.
+Sorting out the ideal Dry Skincare routine might be more diligent than it sounds.
+Today I will be revealing for dealing with your dry skin and how you can treat dry skin both daytime and nighttime.

 Reasons/Causes for Dry Skin:

-Also, our skin contains natural moisturizing factor which is natural humectants of our skin.
+Also, our skin contains a natural moisturizing factor which is a natural humectant of our skin.
 They absorb water and maintain the water level of the skin.

 Dry skin occurs in men, women, the elderly, the young, as well as in children.
 Dry Skin can also be a genetic problem due to which an entire family may suffer from a dry skin condition.

-Many times people use Diuretic medicine to control their Blood Pressure removes water from the body thus leaving skin dry.
+Many times people use Diuretic medicine to control their Blood Pressure and remove water from the body thus leaving skin dry.

 Likewise, people who consume a lot of Coffee, Cigarettes, and Alcohol have dry skin because of dehydration.